chaos-mesh/website/versioned_docs/version-2.6.6/define-scheduling-rules.md

 The default value of `startingDeadlineSeconds` is `nil`.

-When `startingDeadlineSeconds` is set to `nil`, Chaos Mesh will check if any experiments are missed from the last time of the scheduling to now (this might happen when you close Chaos Mesh, suspend Schedule for a long time, or set `concertencyPolicy` to `Forbid`).
+When `startingDeadlineSeconds` is set to `nil`, Chaos Mesh will check if any experiments are missed from the last time of the scheduling to now (this might happen when you close Chaos Mesh, suspend Schedule for a long time, or set `concurrencyPolicy` to `Forbid`).

 When `startingDeadlineSeconds` is set and larger than `0`, Chaos Mesh will check if any experiments are missed for the past `startingDeadlineSeconds` seconds since the current time.
 If the value of `startingDeadlineSeconds` is too small, some experiments might be missed.
 For example: